mon5termatt/My-Random-Batch-Scripts/README.md

 # UTIL

-Scripts made for autopmation, Effort is actually put into makeing these files functional and useful to the user
+Scripts made for automation, Effort is actually put into makeing these files functional and useful to the user